winvinsn/Statistical-Analysis-of-Demographic-Trends/README.md

 4. Code Appendix
 5. Self Reflection

-Each section is presented with distinct analytical approaches and findings.
+Each section is presented with distinct analytical approaches and findings!